tc39/proposal-pattern-matching/README.md

       }

       when ^retryable { retry(req); }
-//      ↳ parentheses are not required around “pin” patterns
+//      ↳ parentheses are not required around simple “pin” patterns

       else { throwSomething(); }
 //      ↳ cannot coexist with top-level irrefutable match, e.g. `when (foo)`